SAP-samples/teched2022-DT264/exercises/ex2/README.md

 ## Footnotes

 \* *SAP Launchpad Service* is part of the SAP Build portfolio.
-In early 2023, we launch a new experience with the new name **SAP Build Work Zone, Standard**.
+In early 2023, we launch a new experience with the new name **SAP Build Work Zone, standard edition**.
 You can learn more in the [Roadmap Explorer](https://roadmaps.sap.com/board?PRODUCT=73554900100800003081&PRODUCT=73555000100800002781&range=CURRENT-LAST#Q3%202022).